-Your gas flow system should include a needle valve to control the gas flow rate.
-All gas tubing connections to the cell should be made with this valve turned all the way off.
-Making connection with a cell filled with electrolyte or adding electrolyte to a system when the gas flow is on can lead to accidents.
+Warning: Your gas flow system should include a needle valve to control the gas flow rate.
+Make all gas tubing connections to the cell with this valve turned all the way off.
+Making connection with a cell filled with electrolyte or adding electrolyte to a system when the gas flow is on can lead to severe accidents.
+Excessive gas flow can damage the cell and result in a loss of electrolyte.
+In extreme cases, this can represent a significant safety hazard.

-Warning: Excessive gas flow can damage the cell and result in a loss of solvent.
-In extreme cases, this can represent a safety hazard.
+Connect the gas flow system and add the cell electrolyte before you turn on the needle valve.
+Open the valve slowly while you watch the bubbles in the cell.
+In addition to the needle valve, a three-way valve is useful in purge and blanket-gas control.
+Three-way valves are available in both electrically switched and manual versions.
+A three-way valve switches one gas stream so it flows from a single inlet to one of two outlets.

-The gas flow system should be connected and the cell electrolyte added before the needle valve is turned on.
-The valve should be opened slowly, while you watch the bubbles in the cell.
-In addition to the needle valve, a 3-way valve is very useful in purge and blanket gas control.
-3-way valves are available in both electrically switched and manual versions.
-A 3-way valve switches one gas stream so it flows from a single inlet to one of two outlets.
-If your system includes a 3-way valve for switched purge and blanket gas control, you can create a setup with both purge and blanketing options depending on solution fill level and your available adapters/tubing/glassware.
-Check to make sure that venting is available to both purge and blanket gas flow.
+If your system includes a three-way valve for switched purge and blanket gas control, you can create a setup with both purge and blanketing options depending on solution-fill level and your available adapters/tubing/glassware.
+Check that venting is available to both purge and blanket-gas flow.